4d/docs/docs/FormObjects/properties_Entry.md

 Allows the user access to a standard context menu in the object when the form is executed.

+For a picture type [input](input_overview.md), in addition to standard editing commands (Cut, Copy, Paste and Clear), the menu contains the **Import...** command, which can be used to import a picture stored in a file, as well as the **Save as...** command, which can be used to save the picture to disk.
+The menu can also be used to modify the display format of the picture: the **Truncated non-centered**, **Scaled to fit** and **Scaled to fit centered prop.** options are provided.
+The modification of the [display format](properties_Display#picture-format) using this menu is temporary; it is not saved with the record.

+For a [multi-style](properties_Text.md#multi-style) text type [input](input_overview.md), in addition to standard editing commands, the context menu provides the following commands:
+- **Fonts...**: displays the font system dialog box
+- **Recent fonts**: displays the names of recent fonts selected during the session.
+The list can store up to 10 fonts (beyond that, the last font used replaces the oldest).
+By default, this list is empty and the option is not displayed.
+You can manage this list using the `SET RECENT FONTS` and `FONT LIST` commands.
+- commands for supported style modifications: font, size, style, color and background color.
+When the user modifies a style attribute via this pop-up menu, 4D generates the `On After Edit` form event.
-The contents of the menu are set by the rendering engine of the platform.

->It is possible to control access to the Web Area context menu via the [WA SET PREFERENCE](https://doc.4d.com/4Dv17R6/4D/17-R6/WA-SET-PREFERENCE.301-4310780.en.html) command.
+For a [Web Area](webArea_overview.md), the contents of the menu depend of the rendering engine of the platform.
+It is possible to control access to the context menu via the [`WA SET PREFERENCE`](https://doc.4d.com/4Dv17R6/4D/17-R6/WA-SET-PREFERENCE.301-4310780.en.html) command.

 #### JSON Grammar